forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 #### <FONT COLOR="#A9A9A9">How?</FONT>

 *   FORRT has created a curated summary of [***100+ Summaries of the Open and Reproducible Literature***](/summaries) that you can use to find suitable reading materials for your course syllabus.
+*   FORRT has also created a [***Open & Reproducible Science Syllabus***](/clusters/#Syllabus) that you can adapt to your course syllabus.
 *   Add an activity or assignment where students can do things such as:
      - write their own pre-registration or compare a pre-registration with the published manuscript.
      - learn more about the value of [pre-prints](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000151).
      - learn about the importance of statistical power and how to find out [how many participants they need](https://www.journalofcognition.org/articles/10.5334/joc.72/) for their experiment.
+     - take the free online [Science Literacy course](https://www.coursera.org/learn/science-literacy) which aims at teaching about the process of science and how these are used to produce knowledge (by Dr. Claire Scavuzzo & Dr. Rachel Buertl at Alberta University).

 <br>